 Evaluative Feedback

 MetFilm School is committed to continual improvement, and student feedback - both informal and formal - is an important part of the evaluative feedback we use.
-Students are therefore invited to complete feedback forms midway and at the end of their course.
+Students are therefore invited to complete a feedback form at the end of their course.